How a Gamma Squeeze Works

 A gamma squeeze will look like a short squeeze to the average trader, but there are differences that traders need to understand.
 A short squeeze is a vertical increase in price because traders are shorting a particular stock chasing it higher.

 A gamma squeeze is a vertical increase due to traders buying OTM call options, which forces dealers to buy that stock.
-Traders can identify a gamma squeeze by massive weekly call volumes, usually on OTM strikes.
+Typically, traders can identify a gamma squeeze by massive weekly call volumes on OTM strikes.

 What OTM calls buying looks like: